chocolatey/choco-wiki/FeaturesAgentService.md

 You can store big binaries in a raw/binary repository that comes with the following repository servers: Nexus, Artifactory, and ProGet.
 You could also just put things on a web host that gives bare downloads when accessed.

 **Pros:**
 * Very reliable - once files are in the binary/raw repository, moving them around would require being very intentional.
-Since the binary/raw repository sits directly next to the Chocolatey package repositories, they are going to work well together
+Since the binary/raw repository sits directly next to the Chocolatey package repositories, they are going to work well together.
 * Low maintenance - you don't need to remember to add new computers to any AD groups.
 * Could be accessed anywhere - aside from open credentials being necessary right now, once that is adjusted in Chocolatey itself, this would allow you to get to the installation media from anywhere in the world if you chose to open it up that way.

 **Cons:**
-* Initial setup - it will take a moment to get this setup, but it can be done really fast if you already heeded Chocolatey recommendations on using Nexus, Artifactory, or ProGet for your repository needs.
+* Initial setup - it will take a moment to get this setup, but it can be done really fast if you already followed Chocolatey recommendations on using Nexus, Artifactory, or ProGet for your repository needs.
-* No credentials on binary/raw repository - Chocolatey needs the download to not need credentials currently (or you may want to manage that separately than built in choco functions)
+* No credentials on binary/raw repository - The Chocolatey built-in functions like `Get-ChocolateyWebFile` don't have the ability to directly pass credentials yet.
 * Requires a local download - if the installation media is big enough, you may prefer installing from a network share and not want to download the components first to each machine.

 #### Option 2 - File Share

-You may choose that you want to store files on a network share as that is where you may have a lot of your installation media currently and you don't want to set up.
+You may choose that you want to store files on a network share as that is where you may have a lot of your installation media currently and you don't want to set up somewhere else that you would need to duplicate what is already done.

-Just like in the cases of Puppet, Chef, or other things that run under a Windows Service, the account that runs the Chocolatey Agent by default is a local account.
-So it is not going to have permission to see the file share by default.
-There are two methods you can employ to handle this situation
+Just like in the cases of Puppet, Chef, or other things that run under a Windows Service, the account that runs the Chocolatey Agent by default is a local Windows account.
+So it is not going to have permission to see a file share by default.
+There are two methods you can employ to handle this situation.

-To enable this you can pick from one of two different methods:
+Pick from one of two different methods:

 1. Use a LDAP account for the service - you can always run the service under a different user.
 See [Agent Install Options](#chocolatey-agent-install-options).
 1. Give the computer read access to the share - If you are on Active Directory, you can add all computers to a global group and give that group read access to the share.
 This requires being explicit on that with no nesting.
 See [explicit permissions to allow local accounts access to file shares](#im-having-trouble-seeing-packages-on-a-file-share-source).

 **Pros:**
-* Easy setup - you are simply creating a file share
+* Easy setup - you are simply creating a file share.
 * Enables network installs - no need to download anything locally.

 **Cons:**
 * Not very reliable - If a file gets deleted, renamed, or moved, you now have a broken package you need to go fix.
 This could happen simply as the files here may be dual-purposed and other folks don't realize they are breaking your packages.
 You must be diligent in here that you don't mess things up.
 * Can not be used outside of network - if you have clients that need to install packages but are outside your network, they are going to fail.
-* Method 2 Needs Maintenance - every time you add new computers you need to remember to explicitly add them to the AD global group.
+* Method 2 requires maintenance - every time you add new computers you need to remember to explicitly add them to the AD global group.

 #### Option 3 - File Share Managed Outside of Self-Service